Produced By: WWF

 By the way, the then-retired Foley was originally slated to wrestle Vince, but there were disagreements which led to it not happening (different reports state different reasons why it didn’t go down), which led the Hardcore Legend to at least suspect that Vince’s chairshots on Foley in this match were unnecessarily hard.
 Hmmm …

 There was minor disappointment that the Hardyz didn’t win, but nobody could be let down by the match itself.
-Although they joined Jericho and Benoit for one more – tamer – TLC bout the following month on SmackDown!, this was the last big chapter of the greatest tag team rivalry in company history.
+Although they joined Jericho and Benoit for one more – tamer – TLC bout the following month on SmackDown!, WrestleMania X-Seven would be the last big chapter of the greatest tag team rivalry in company history.
 And what a way to go out: this was a stunt show classic, and the greatest or second greatest match of this kind ever (depending on whether you rank this above or below the first TLC match from SummerSlam 2000).

 This bout perfectly showcased the 2001 WWF product – but match nine was a hark back to yesteryear.
 A Gimmick Battle Royal brought together a fleet of classic – or not-so-classic – characters from the old days in what was presented as a deliberately absurd homage to the era when many of these people were key WWF players.
 The cast consisted of The Bushwhackers, Repo Man, Duke Droese, The Iron Sheik, Earthquake, Jim Cornette, Tugboat, Michael P.S.
 Hayes, One Man Gang, The Gobbledy Gooker, The Goon, Doink, Kamala, Kim Chee, Hillbilly Jim, Brother Love, Nicholai Volkoff and Sgt Slaughter.
 On commentary were the legendary Mean Gene Okerlund and Bobby Heenan, which gave the match a real old-school feel.
 Both were rather funny, especially Heenan (as usual) who came up with the line of the night: “By the time The Iron Sheik gets to the ring, it’ll be WrestleMania 38.”
 He also made a comment about Slaughter, the former drill instructor, “firing blanks”.